ICLR 2024Princeton NLPActive Benchmark

 Scaffolding matters

-The same model scores very differently depending on the agent scaffold.
-Claude Opus 4.5 ranges from 76.8% to 80.9% depending on the agent framework used.
+The same model scores differently depending on the agent scaffold.
+Claude Opus 4.5 is 79.2% with live-SWE-agent or Sonar and 76.8% in the mini-SWE-agent v2 bash-only slice.

 Source Repositories